 If you’re keen to learn about traditional Korean culture & beliefs, you’ll pick up more at Jongmyo Shrine than at the palaces, not least thanks to the guides – entry is usually only by guided tour (included in the entrance fee), the exception being Saturdays when visitors are free to roam.
 Tours begin at set intervals through the day, with English, Chinese, and Japanese language tours available (in addition to Korean), and the guides are very knowledgeable about both the shrine itself and Korean history generally.

 Even if you’re not a big history buff, the shrine’s nice to visit because the buildings are hundreds of years old, and it has a peaceful atmosphere rather than the crowds at the palaces.
-(You might want to visit on Saturday if you’re not keen on a history lesson though, as the guided tours may bore you!)
+(If you’re really not keen on a guided tour, just visit on Saturday)

 Access: just east of Jongno 3-ga Station (Lines 1 & 3)